Florida Health Cleans Up! is a project to increase physical activity and contribute to healthy, litter-free environments.

-As we survey the health landscape, we see the #1 public health threat that challenges the bright future of Florida: weight.
-Currently, only 35% of Floridians are at healthy weight.
-One quarter are obese, and the rest are overweight.
-On our current trend, by 2030, almost 60% will be obese.
+As we survey the health landscape, we see that the #1 public health threat that challenges the bright future of Florida is weight.

 Currently, only 36 percent of Floridians are at healthy weight.
 On our current trend, by 2030, almost 60 percent will be obese.
 Additionally, six out of ten children born today will be obese by the time they graduate high school.